Whale Watching San Ignacio Lagoon: Where the Gray Whales Call the Shots

 Can We Touch the Whales?

 Why do they do that?
-We’re not entirely sure, but maybe it’s their way of saying hello, or maybe they just enjoy cuddles like we do.
+We’re not entirely sure, but maybe it’s their way of saying hello, or maybe they just enjoy cuddles as we do.
 Or perhaps they see us as playful friends and want to join in on the fun!

 The fact that they approach us here is a sign of their trust and comfort, and it’s something we will never take for granted!